R-Type: Legacy

 Irem has developed a number of sequels and related games, including R-Type II and Armed Police Unit Gallop.
 Their XMultiply, although not part of the series, has similar themes and gameplay, and was released around the same time as R-Type II.
 However, before any of these games was Katakis, a 1987 clone produced by Factor 5 for the Commodore 64 and the Amiga.

 In 1991, Konami released Xexex, a game heavily influenced by R-Type and XMultiply.
 The game used similar weapons and concepts, such as the "Flint" being a combination of R-Type Force and X Multiply tentacle equipment.

 Other games similar to R-Type are Rezon, released by Allumer in 1991, Aicom's Pulstar and Blazing Star (the latter published under Yumekobo) for the Neo Geo, and Technosoft's 1992 title Thunder Force IV for the Sega Genesis.

 On April 1, 2019, Granzella announced the development of R-Type Final 2, a sequel to R-Type Final.

-A remake of the game has been announced for release exclusively for the Intellivision Amico.

-Chris Huelsbeck composed new title songs for Amiga and Commodore 64 versions which have remained as popular targets for game music remixers.
-Anthem-like Amiga theme is composed by Huelsbeck alone while C64's faster theme is composed by Huelsbeck with Ramiro Vaca.
+Chris Huelsbeck composed new title songs for the Amiga and Commodore 64 versions, which have remained as popular targets for game music remixers.
+The Amiga theme was composed by Huelsbeck, while the faster C64 theme was composed by Huelsbeck with Ramiro Vaca.